jvc84/wayves/README.md

 ## Information about flags and options

-- If you don't set `--player/-p`, it will track ALL `mpris` players' playback.
+- If you don't set `--player/-p`, it will track ALL `mpris` players' playback

 - Also you can set this behavior with `--player any`